East Midlands: Scientific heritage

 Silicone was discovered in 1899 by Prof Frederic Kipping at University College, Nottingham.
 Michael Creeth of Northampton discovered the hydrogen-bonding mechanism between DNA bases, allowing the structure of DNA to be discovered.
 Nottinghamshire's Ken Richardson was in charge of the team at Pfizer in Sandwich, Kent that in 1981 discovered Fluconazole (Diflucan), the world's leading antifungal medication, especially useful for those with weakened immune systems.
 It has few side effects.
-Richardson is now one of the few Britons in the National Inventors Hall of Fame.
+Richardson is one of the few Britons in the National Inventors Hall of Fame.
 Don Grierson at the University of Nottingham was the first to produce a Genetically modified tomato, which became the first GM food on sale in the UK and in the United States.

 Louis Essen, a Nottingham physicist, made advances in the quartz clock in the 1930s at the National Physical Laboratory in Teddington, to produce the quartz ring clock in 1938, and the caesium clock, known as the atomic clock, in 1955.
 During the war he invented the cavity resonance wavemeter to find the first accurate value of the speed of light.
 The atomic clock works on differences in magnetic spin.
 Before Essen's invention, the second was defined in terms of the orbit of the Earth round the Sun; he changed it in 1967 to be based on the hyperfine structure of the caesium-133 atom.
 Coordinated Universal Time (UTC), in Paris, takes the average of 300 atomic clocks around the world.

-On the early morning of Tuesday 26 February 1935 the radio transmitter at Daventry was used for what became known as the "Daventry Experiment" which involved the first-ever practical demonstration of radar, by its inventor Robert Watson-Watt and Arnold Frederic Wilkins.
+On the early morning of Tuesday 26 February 1935 the radio transmitter at Daventry was used for the "Daventry Experiment" which involved the first practical demonstration of radar, by its inventor Robert Watson-Watt and Arnold Frederic Wilkins.
 They used a radio receiver installed in a van at Litchborough (just off the A5 about 6 mi south of Daventry) to receive signals bounced off a metal-clad Handley Page Heyford bomber flying across the radio transmissions.
 The interference picked up from the aircraft allowed its approximate navigational position to be estimated, and therefore proved that it was possible to detect the position of aircraft using radio waves.
 The success of the experiment persuaded the British government to fund the development of a network of full scale radar stations on the south coast of England, which became known as Chain Home, which provided a decisive advantage to the RAF in the Battle of Britain in 1940.